ansible-tmm/aiops-hub/README-AIOps.md

 Now that you understand our workflow example, lets dive into production-grade examples:

-<h3 id="1-it-infrastrucure-event"></h3>
+<h3 id="1-it-infrastructure-event"></h3>

-### 1. **IT infrastrucure event**:
+### 1. **IT infrastructure event**:

 What kind of events are relevant in an AIOps workflow?
 EDA's value proposition is that it is extremely versatile and pluggable.
-This means that Ansible Automation Platform can effectivley handle any type of event.
+This means that Ansible Automation Platform can effectively handle any type of event.

 However here is a great list of ideas: